technologiestiftung/giessdenkiez-de-osm-pumpen-harvester/README.md

 The path to where the file was written.

 ## Example Usage
 The Github Action defined in this repository is built to be reusable.
-You can use the Github Action in various ways:
+What you do with the generated `pumps.geojson` file is up to you and depends on your specific use case.

 ### Usage for giessdenkiez-de repository
-For [giessdenkiez-de](https://github.com/technologiestiftung/giessdenkiez-de), the Github Action defined here in [./action.yml](./action.yml) gets used in a periodically triggered Github Action, which is defined in [https://github.com/technologiestiftung/giessdenkiez-de/blob/master/.github/workflows/pumps.yml](https://github.com/technologiestiftung/giessdenkiez-de/blob/master/.github/workflows/pumps.yml).
+For [giessdenkiez-de](https://github.com/technologiestiftung/giessdenkiez-de), the custom Github Action defined here in [./action.yml](./action.yml) gets used in a periodically triggered Github Action, which is defined in [giessdenkiez-de -> pumps.yml](https://github.com/technologiestiftung/giessdenkiez-de/blob/master/.github/workflows/pumps.yml).
 For this specific use case, the generated `pumps.geojson` file is subsequently uploaded to a [Supabase](https://supabase.com/) storage location.
+For details, refer to the Github Actions definition in [giessdenkiez-de -> pumps.yml](https://github.com/technologiestiftung/giessdenkiez-de/blob/master/.github/workflows/pumps.yml).

 ### Your own public repository
 Reference the Github Action defined in this repository in your own Github Actions file.
+Use the generated `pumps.geojson` in a way that fits your architecture.

 File: `.github/workflows/pumps.yml`